Man who killed teen in DUI crash on mom’s birthday sentenced to 16 years - News Break

 DEKALB COUNTY, Ga. — Nearly three years after a drunk driver killed an 18-year-old who was home from college to celebrate her mother’s birthday, her family got justice Friday.

-Kennedy Segars was stopped at a traffic light on Klondike Road in Lithonia on October, 13, 2018, when a car slammed into the back of her.
+Kennedy Segars was stopped at a traffic light on Klondike Road in Lithonia on October, 13, 2018, when a car slammed into the back of her vehicle.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]